San Gil Colombia: Crazy last 24 hours

-With it being our last full day in San Gil, having just booked our overnight bus to Medellin, we had nothing to do for the day.
-The night before, a few backpackers we met, told us about a waterfall in the San Gil jungle, Cascada de juan Curi, so we thought why not go and check it out.
-Afterall we both chasing waterfalls, and to just go out an adventure in the wild.
-The waterfall in San Gil was apparently very well known, it was meant to be huge and we were informed we can abseil and rappel down into the middle of the San Gil jungle.
-So it was a no-brainer.
+With it being our last full day in San Gil, having just booked our overnight bus to Medellin, there was nothing to do for the day.
+The night before, a few backpackers told us about a waterfall in the San Gil jungle; Cascada de juan Curi.
+So we thought why not check it out.
+Afterall we both love chasing waterfalls, and to adventure in the wild.
+The waterfall in San Gil was apparently very well known, it was meant to be huge and there was a possibility of abseiling and rappelling down into the middle of the San Gil jungle.
+It was a no-brainer.

-Bollox was it simple! – But the adventure began
+Bollox was it simple! – But the San Gil adventure began

-We grabbed some food, prepped up, made sure our bus tickets were safe, figured out where the local bus depot was and off we went.
+We grabbed some food, prepped up, made sure our bus tickets were safe, figured out where the local bus depot in San Gil was and off we went.

 Going in one direction can’t be hard right?

 The Universe was fucking with us for it’s own entertainmnet.
-This of all days was the one day they decided to start road works on this dusty rural narrow road.
+This of all days was the one they decided to start road works on this dusty rural narrow road in San gil.
 It was hot, I was starting to get agitated, my friend could see this and tried to make light of the situation.
-A lot of sighing and blowing hot air followed as we moved at a snail’s pace.
+A lot of sighing and blowing hot air followed as the taxi moved at a snail’s pace.
 The time?
 Well, it was getting swallowed up.
-Hours passed by, we didn’t have all day anymore but got there in the end. we stood on the side of a dirt road in the San Gil jungle, Cascada de Juan Curi was close.
+Hours passed by, I couldn’t wind the window down because it was so dusty outside, and this old taxi’s Air-Con, there was none, just hot air blowing through the rusty holes.

 Off to Cascada de Juan Curi we go!